 There’s another contradiction that stumps many of us, especially those aspiring to reach greater spiritual heights.
-We are told by spiritual teachers and seers that God’s will is for us to be happy; God wants us to be fulfilled and healthy, and to be successful in life.
+Spiritual teachers and seers tell us that God’s will is for us to be happy.
+God wants us to be fulfilled and healthy, and to be successful in life.
 So then how can we turn our backs on this life that God has given us?
 Does it seem right that we should pitch over the material world, denying it’s creature comforts, simply because we know that a deeper and more permanent state of mind exists, where we don’t have to endure the splits and breaks in consciousness that this dualistic world entails?

 On the surface, at least on this level of reality, these questions appear to be fraught with conflict.
 But if we look a little deeper, we’ll see there’s no contradiction at all.
 It is perfectly fine to revel in the fulfillments offered in this world, which are expressions of inner divine states, while dropping the tug-of-war straining away from one state and toward another.